CodeForPhilly/balancer-main/evaluation/README.md

 other_metrics = ['Cost (USD)', 'Duration (s)']
 all_metrics = extractiveness_cols + token_cols + other_metrics

-# Metric histograms by model
+# Metric Histograms by Model
 plt.style.use('default')
 fig, axes = plt.subplots(len(all_metrics), 1, figsize=(12, 4 * len(all_metrics)))